getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Many developers think of templates as being reusable renderable pieces of text, such as the capability provided by most template engines (Mustache, Handlebars, etc.).
 ES6's use of the word Template would imply something similar, like a way to declare inline template literals that can be re-rendered.
 However, that's not at all the right way to think about this feature.

-So, before we go on, I'm renaming this feature what it should have been called: *Interpolated String Literals*.
+So, before we go on, I'm renaming to what it should have been called: *Interpolated String Literals*.

-You're already well aware of declaring string literals with `"` or `'` delimiters, and you also know that these are not *smart strings* in any sense (as some languages have), where the contents can be parsed for interpolation expressions.
+You're already well aware of declaring string literals with `"` or `'` delimiters, and you also know that these are not *smart strings* (as some languages have), where the contents would be parsed for interpolation expressions.

-ES6 introduces a new type of string literal, using the `` ` `` back-tick as the delimiter.
+However, ES6 introduces a new type of string literal, using the `` ` `` back-tick as the delimiter.
 These string literals do allow basic string interpolation expressions to be embedded, which are then automatically parsed and evaluated.

-The old pre-ES6 way:
+Here's the old pre-ES6 way:

 ```js
 var name = "Kyle";